fluiddynsci/EngSketchPad/README.txt

     work, but we strongly advise going to at least Python 3.7.
 Also, we now only support OpenCASCADE at Rev 7.3 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.3.1 and are testing 7.4.1, which you can find currently in the ESP website subdirectory "otherOCCs".
+At this point we recommend 7.4.1 and are testing 7.5.1.

-    Apple's OSX Catalina (10.15) is a REAL problem.
-You cannot download the distributions using a browser.
-For instructions on how to get ESP see OSXcatalina.txt on the web site.
+    Apple's OSX Catalina (10.15) and newer OSs may cause problems.
+You may not be able to download the distributions using a browser.
+For instructions on how to get ESP see OSXcatalina.txt on the website.
+Big Sur (11.x) has not been fully tested, but should work.
+At the present we cannot natively support Apple M1 equipment, but plan to do so for our next ESP release.

 1. Prerequisites